jcpowermac/jcpowermac.github.io/_posts/2015-03-02-hanlon-windows.md

 ### Image Details
 We add quite a few packages to the WinPE image, this includes:

-- WinPE-WMI.cab
+- WinPE-WMI
-- WinPE-NetFx.cab
+- WinPE-NetFx
-- WinPE-Scripting.cab
+- WinPE-Scripting
-- WinPE-PowerShell.cab
+- WinPE-PowerShell
-- WinPE-Setup.cab
+- WinPE-Setup
-- WinPE-Setup-Server.cab
+- WinPE-Setup-Server
 - WinPE-DismCmdlets

-There are a few to directly note.
+There are a few to note directly.
 We used PowerShell extensively in the hanlon-discovery and windows_install.erb, PowerShell is significantly easier to manage than legacy scripting languages, so WinPE-PowerShell is included.
 WinPE-Setup-Server as named is the setup executable and files required to launch a Server based setup, which we need since we are not using CIFS mapped back to an extracted Windows ISO.
 And finally including WinPE-DismCmdlets is our solution to adding drivers to the installed Windows image.

 ### Drivers

 To support your specific hardware at a minimum network and storage drivers will be required and available in `%SYSTEMDRIVE%\drivers` at the time of `build-winpe.ps1` execution.
-The directory should not matter since we are using the recursive option with `Add-WindowsDriver` cmdlet.
+The directory structure should not matter since we are using the recursive option with `Add-WindowsDriver` cmdlet.

 ### Build Process